-Associate's degree holders in dance can also pursue their Bachelor of Arts in Dance to focus on detailed styles such as ballet, tap, modern dance and jazz.
-They also study historic dance and primitive civilizations, communication through dance and various dance forms. .
+Associate's degree holders in dance can also pursue a Bachelor of Arts in Dance to focus on detailed styles such as ballet, tap, modern dance and jazz.
+They also study historic dance and primitive civilizations, communication through dance and various dance forms.
 Graduates are prepared to enter several career paths, such as directing or performing arts management.

-After earning an associate's degree in music, these graduates may choose to further their education by enrolling in a bachelor's degree program in Music with concentrations in gospel, instrumental, keyboard or orchestral music or voice.
+After earning an associate's degree in music, these graduates may choose to further their education by enrolling in a bachelor's degree program in music with concentrations in gospel, instrumental, keyboard or orchestral music or voice.
 Some colleges may require applicants to submit an audition and pass a placement test in addition to submitting a basic application.

 Those interested in a 4-year degree in theatre can earn a Bachelor of Arts in Theatre.
 Some bachelor's degree programs emphasize screen and stage performances.
 Those programs prepare students for careers behind the scenes, in theatre management or in acting.
 Students learn about different styles and ethnic varieties of theatre; in addition, they may study teaching in the theatre arts.

 Performing arts associate's degree programs are offered through many community colleges and vocational schools.
 Courses concentrate on specialized topics within the field, such as forms of dance, musical dynamics and theatre set design, to prepare students for performance careers.